-STAY: Ellwanger Estate B&B. First built as a farmhouse in 1817, and then purchased and enlarged by George and Ellen Ellwanger (co owner of Ellwanger and Barry Nurseries) in 1867 and 1910, staying here is an immersion into the wealthy lifestyle of the Victorian Age.
-A MAVEN FAVORITE – you can read all about it HERE.
+First built as a farmhouse in 1817, and then purchased and enlarged by Ellwanger (co owner of Ellwanger and Barry Nurseries) in 1867 and 1910, staying here is an immersion into the wealthy lifestyle of the Victorian Age.
+The gardens, as one would imagine, are beautiful.

 Owner, Rosemary Janofsky, purchased the estate in 2006, when it was already operating as an inn.
 And she has lovingly preserved it.
 In 2008, as a “Design House” fundraiser for the Rochester Philharmonic Orchestra, guest rooms were used as fresh canvasses for interior designers.
 So each offers a unique and posh experience.